markdown-extended/manifest/mde-manifest.md

 ### A.5.
 Blank lines {#A5}

-A "blank line" in MDE is any line that does not output anything ; a line with only spaces or tabulations MUST be considered as a blank line.
+A "blank line" in MDE is any line that does not output anything.
+A line with only spaces or tabulations MUST be considered as a blank line.

 ### A.6.
 Indentation {#A6}